nottrobin/docs/src/en/clouds-manual.md

 newly-created machines.
 However, with a Manual cloud the machines must pre-exist and they must also be specifically targeted during charm deployment.

-!!!
-Note:
+[note]
 A MAAS cloud must also have pre-existing backing machines.
 However, Juju, by default, can deploy charms onto those machines, or add a machine to its pool of managed machines, without any extra effort.
+[/note]

 ## Prerequisites